Projected Bayesian Spatial Factor Models: Real Data Analysis

-random effects (posterior mean of $\bF\bLambda$) were investigated.
-For each of the 8 clusters, genes were ranked based on their mean estimated spatial effect, and the top five contributing genes were selected.
+However, definitive evaluation is challenging due to the absence of ground-truth annotations.
+To elucidate the biological basis of the PBSF-identified clusters, the dominant gene expression patterns contributing to the estimated spatial random effects (posterior mean of $\bF\bLambda$) were investigated.
+For each of the 8 clusters, genes were ranked by their mean estimated spatial effect, and the top five contributors were selected.
 Figure~\ref{fig:jasa_fivepanel}~(g) presents the distributions (mean and 90\% credible intervals) of these estimated gene-specific spatial effects for the leading genes per cluster.
-This methodology isolates spatially structured gene expression signals from non-spatial variation and noise, yielding more interpretable molecular signatures for each spatial domain and informing the selection of representative marker genes visualized in Figure~\ref{fig:jasa_fivepanel}~(h–m).
+This approach isolates spatially structured gene expression signals from non-spatial variation and noise, yielding more interpretable molecular signatures for each spatial domain and informing the selection of representative marker genes visualized in Figure~\ref{fig:jasa_fivepanel}~(h–m).

-Based on the cluster-specific gene signatures summarized in Figure~\ref{fig:jasa_fivepanel}~(g) and the spatial expression patterns in Figure~\ref{fig:jasa_fivepanel}~(h-m), potential biological identities for several clusters can be inferred.
-Cluster 2 is characterized by high AQP2 expression (Figure~\ref{fig:jasa_fivepanel}~(h)), suggesting collecting ducts.
-Cluster 3 shows elevated GATM expression (Figure~\ref{fig:jasa_fivepanel}~(i)), indicative of proximal tubule regions.
-Cluster 4 exhibits strong UMOD expression (Figure~\ref{fig:jasa_fivepanel}~(j)), characteristic of the thick ascending limb.
-Cluster 7 displays high PTGDS expression (Figure~\ref{fig:jasa_fivepanel}~(l)) and a morphology consistent with glomeruli.
-Other clusters (1, 5, 6, 8) appear less distinct, either lacking a single dominant marker gene or exhibiting expression profiles similar to adjacent clusters (Figure~\ref{fig:jasa_fivepanel}~(g)).
+Based on the cluster-specific gene signatures summarised in Figure~\ref{fig:jasa_fivepanel}~(g) and the spatial expression patterns in Figure~\ref{fig:jasa_fivepanel}~(h-m), potential biological identities for several clusters can be inferred.
+Cluster 2 is characterized by high AQP2 expression (Fig~\ref{fig:jasa_fivepanel}(h)), suggesting collecting ducts.
+Cluster 3 shows elevated GATM expression (Fig~\ref{fig:jasa_fivepanel}(i)), indicative of proximal tubule regions.
+Cluster 4 exhibits strong UMOD expression (Fig~\ref{fig:jasa_fivepanel}(j)), characteristic of the thick ascending limb.
+Cluster 7 displays high PTGDS expression (Fig~\ref{fig:jasa_fivepanel}(l)) and morphology consistent with glomeruli.
+Other clusters (1, 5, 6, 8) appear less distinct, either lacking a single dominant marker gene or exhibiting profiles similar to adjacent clusters (Fig~\ref{fig:jasa_fivepanel}(g)).
 These often correspond to boundary regions between major anatomical structures.
-Finally, Figure~\ref{fig:jasa_fivepanel}~(n-s) visualizes the spatial patterns of the six estimated latent factors $(\fb_1, \ldots, \fb_6)$ in the subregion, each capturing distinct, smooth spatial gene expression structures that delineate clustered tissue domains.
+Finally, Figure~\ref{fig:jasa_fivepanel}~(n-s) visualizes the spatial patterns of the six estimated latent factors $(\fb_1, \ldots, \fb_6)$ in the subregion, each capturing distinct, smooth spatial gene expression structures delineating clustered tissue domains.